Organization of Petroleum Exporting Countries (OPEC)

-Oil will remain the dominant power source for transportation for decades.
-How long is the source of discussion by many an academic.
+The oil will remain the dominant power source for transportation for decades.
+How long is the source of the discussion by many an academic?

 Diesel is making its way back into the U.S., but it is slow going.
 Allen Schaeffer, Executive Director, Diesel Technology Forum, admit’s, “it is up to the American public if diesel is to make a comeback in the U.S. In 2003 there were 40,000 diesel vehicles sold in the U.S., 23,426 of them were Volkswagens.

 The global picture is noteworthy.
-The European Automobile Manufacturers Association reported that in 1993 diesels made up 15 percent of the European market.
+The European Automobile Manufacturers Association reported that in 1993 types of diesel made up 15 percent of the European market.
 Ten years later diesel is 42 percent of the European market.
 According to John Cogan, EIA analyst, gas has gone down 10 percent in Western Europe for about the same period, while distillates (1), which includes diesel, has gone up 10 percent.

-George Smalley, Director of Communications, Shell Oil, Hydrogen cannot say how long it will be before hydrogen makes it’s debut.
-“We have storage and dispensing unit’s in ReykjavÃk Iceland, Amsterdam, Japan, and Luxembourg.
-We are years and billions of dollars away from an infrastructure.
+George Smalley, Director of Communications, Shell Oil, Hydrogen cannot say how long it will be before hydrogen makes its debut.
+“We have storage and dispensing units in ReykjavÃk Iceland, Amsterdam, Japan, and Luxembourg.
+We are years and billions of dollars away from infrastructure.
 There are challenges and hurdles with each technology, including being able to amortize it profitably.”